 An international applicant (other than a Canadian citizen & Calexico graduate) requesting a student visa is required to make a refundable advance deposit of \$1,000.
 The student must also submit an I-20 non-refundable processing fee of \$100, non-refundable, used for postage and expenses related to the acquisition of the I-20.
-In addition, students from the continent of Africa will need to pay the first quarter's tuition.
 If a student entering the U.S. does not successfully obtain a visa, the deposit and/or first quarter's tuition will be refunded to the student.

 The deposit will remain on account until the student terminates academic work at La Sierra University, transfers to another institution, applies for Optional Practical Training, or changes their visa status.
 The deposit can be used as partial payment for the student's last academic term of attendance.
 As international students do not qualify for loans and grants listed under Financial Aid, parents or sponsors are responsible for making payment arrangements each quarter at registration.
 Students cannot carry over a balance from one quarter to the next.

 Financial Guarantee Forms are available from the Office of International Students or the International Enrollment Counselor.
 The international student must obtain the proper signatures on the form and file it with the Office of International Students before clearance can be given for the issuance of an I-20 form.